JessicaQND/CITS5503-serverless-slack-world-clock/README.md

  * When you’re ready, click Next.
  * Choose a password, then click Join team

-3. If the "myserverlessapp" is not visible, click the direct messages tab on the left to reveal it.
+3. If the "myserverlessapp" is not visible under direct messages, click the name/tab to be able to open up a conversation with it directly.

 The code does not need to be initiated client side.
 If running code to create your own serverless slack bot is required then a personal Google API is needed, along with IBM Bluemix credentials (for Cloudant and API Connect) and Slack API credentials.
 Extensive tutorial mentioned above and in references; impossible to carry over due to the quantity text and interactiveness of tutorial.